 I’m absolutely certain you have plenty in your life right now that’s worth your time, energy, and passionate focus.
 You have people and circumstances in your life that need you as much as you need them.
 You have a massive reservoir of passionate potential within you, just waiting.
 So stop waiting!
-There is no next time.
-Put your heart and soul into what you’ve got right in front of you!
+Put your heart and soul into the small things you’ve got right in front of you.

 (Note: Angel and I discuss all of this in more detail in the “Passion” chapter of our “1,000 Little Things” book.)

-Life is a series of continuous changes.
-Don’t resist them; doing so only creates unnecessary stress.
-Let the reality of these changes take place.
-Let them flow.
-Or as Henry Wadsworth once said, “For after all, the best thing one can do when it is raining is to let it rain.”
+Henry Wadsworth once said, “For after all, the best thing one can do when it is raining is to let it rain.”
+There’s a lot of wisdom in that line.
+And it’s all about acceptance…

 Acceptance is letting go and allowing things to be the way they truly are.
 It doesn’t mean you don’t care about improving the reality of your life; it’s just realizing that the only thing you really have control over is yourself and your thoughts about everything else.
-This simple understanding is the foundation of acceptance, and only with acceptance can there be peace of mind and growth.
+This simple understanding is the foundation, and only with this foundation can there be peace of mind and growth in the long run.

 It’s important to realize that, somewhere within us all, there does exist a supreme self who is eternally accepting and at peace.
 Because inner peace does not depend on external conditions; it’s what remains when you’ve surrendered your ego and worries.
 Peace can be found within you at any place and at any time.
 It’s always there, patiently waiting for you to turn your attention toward it.
-Peace of mind arrives the moment you come to peace with what’s on your mind.
-It happens when you let go of the need to be anywhere but where you are, physically and emotionally.
+It arrives the moment you come to peace with what’s on your mind.

 But how?
-How do you change your thoughts?
+How do you change your inner state?

 There are many methods, but let’s start with some distance and breathing…